 Muslms believe in the unseen.
 This refers to everything that exists but is beyond human ability to see such as the Afterlife, the future etc

 The wizards or magicians of Egypt were summoned by the Pharoah to defeat Moses.
-However, when they saw his staff turn into a python they fell into prostration and became Muslim
+However, when they saw his staff turn into a snake they fell into prostration and became Muslim

 This is the cow the Isralites were instructed to find and slaughter by Moses (as)